anthonyjsaab/UniversityKnowledgeHub/README.md

 * A system for voting files up and down should be implemented

 * A system for voting users up and down should be implemented

+* A chat system should be implemented

+* A reporting system should be made available.

 * An easy setup process should be developed to let the different universities deploy their own instances quickly and seamlessly.
 For example, course names should be customized.